furechan/pydev-toy/README.md

 which name is also used by other projects like [pydev](https://pypi.org/project/pydev/).

-You can install the latest version of this module with pip
+You can install the latest version of this package with pip.

 ```console
 pip install git+https://github.com/furechan/pydev-proto.git